Relative free splitting and free factor complexes I: Hyperbolicity: Fold paths and free splitting units

 \subsection{Free splitting units}

-In \FSOne\ we defined free splitting units along fold paths of $\FS(F_n)$, and showed that they give a uniformly quasigeodesic parameterization of fold paths in $\FS(F_n)$ (see Theorem~\ref{TheoremRelFSUParams}).
+In \FSOne\ we defined free splitting units along fold paths of $\FS(F_n)$, and we applied them in two ways: in the guts of the ``big diagram'' argument for the proof of hyperbolicity of $\FS(F_n)$; and to give uniformly quasigeodesic parameterizations of fold paths in $\FS(F_n)$ (done here in Theorem~\ref{TheoremRelFSUParams} and Corollary~\ref{CorollaryCompFSU}).
 We shall do the same here in the relative setting of $\FS(\Gamma;\A)$.

-The manner in which free splitting units are \emph{applied} in this paper is the same as in \FSOne: any argument that bounds distance gives more information, by bounding free splitting units.
-One can think of free splitting units as way of taking distance estimates that are buried in the details of various proofs, bringing those estimates to the surface, and using them to give explicit quasigeodesic parameterizations of fold paths, as will be done in Theorem~\ref{TheoremRelFSUParams}.
+The intuition behind free splitting units arises from close examination of arguments that yield distance bounds along fold paths: buried in such arguments one observes more information in the form of certain combinatorial bounds.
+One can thus think of free splitting units as the outcome of bringing those combinatorial bounds to the surface where they can be applied --- in this paper these bounds occur as various inequalities involving complexities~$C(\beta)$, as found in Section~\ref{SectionSubgraphComplexity}.

-The manner in which free splitting units are \emph{defined} in this paper is a little different than in \FSOne, with influences from \cite{BestvinaFeighn:subfactor}.
-The definition of free splitting units along fold paths in $\FS(F_n)$, as given originally in \FSOne\ Section~5.2, involves two bounds: a ``blue--red'' distance bound (c.f.\ Lemma~\ref{LemmaComplexityBounds}\pref{ItemDiameterBound} in our present context); and an ``almost invariant edge'' distance bound.
-As it turns out, the two bounds can be enfolded into a single, simpler bound, a fact which we overlooked in \FSOne.
-A hint of this can be seen in the simplifications of certain steps of the proof of hyperbolicity of $\FS(F_n)$ that can be found in \cite{BestvinaFeighn:subfactor} and which are taken up in various places around the paper; see for example Lemma~\ref{LemmaPreimageComplexityBound} and the preceding discussion.
-Taking this hint, we present here a simplified version of free splitting units, generalized to the setting of $\FS(\Gamma;\A)$.
+The manner in which free splitting units are defined in this paper is a little different than in \FSOne, with influences from \cite{BestvinaFeighn:subfactor}.
+Originally, in \FSOne\ Section~5.2, the definition of free splitting units along a fold path in $\FS(F_n)$ involved two distance bounds: a ``blue--red'' bound; and an ``almost invariant edge'' bound.
+As it turns out, the two bounds can be enfolded into a single, simpler bound that is expressed in Lemma~\ref{LemmaComplexityBounds}, a fact which we overlooked in \FSOne.
+We found a hint of this fact in \cite[Appendix A]{BestvinaFeighn:subfactor} which introduced simplifications of certain steps of the proof of hyperbolicity of $\FS(F_n)$; see for example Lemma~\ref{LemmaPreimageComplexityBound} and the preceding discussion.
+Taking this hint, our new version of free splitting units in the general setting of $\FS(\Gamma;\A)$, found in Definition~\ref{DefFSU}, is based on the newer, simpler version of the complexity function $C(\beta)$ that is found in Section~\ref{SectionSubgraphComplexity}.

-This new definition of free splitting units seems to be more powerful and to have more applications.
-We will apply free splitting units in the companion paper \cite{HandelMosher:RelComplexLox} to give a proof of Theorem~\ref{TheoremStableLengthPositive} from the introduction, saying that elements of $\Out(\Gamma;\A)$ which act loxodromically on $\FS(\Gamma;\A)$ have stable translation length uniformly bounded away from zero.